CheeseBear99/RightHandRuleSolverTI84CALC/README.md

    This is required as this is an assembly based program, which are blocked from running on newer TI-84 operating systems.
    This program allows the running of assembly based programs in the TI-84 calculator.

 4) Connect your calculator to your computer and drag over .8xp files of this solver program, and of Artifice.
-Add both the programs to archive in your calculator.
+Add Artifice to archive and RHRSolvr to RAM in your calculator.